 5. Pack Your Airplane Bag the Day Before

-Sure, it sounds obvious, but you’d be amazed at how many people leave packing their airplane bag until the day of their flight.
+It sounds obvious, but you’d be amazed at how many people leave packing their airplane bag until the day of their flight.
 Cue them running around frantically five minutes before they’re due to leave their house for the airport (and then being late for their ride).
 Not ideal.

 If you want to beat flight anxiety and avoid a last-minute hectic rush, get everything organised the day before (or days before!).
-We’d recommend gathering all the things you want to put in your airplane bag, suitcase and/or carry-on bag in advance.
+I’d recommend gathering all the things you want to put in your airplane bag, suitcase and/or carry-on bag in advance.
 Then pack them the day before your flight so they don’t get too creased and squashed.

 This works wonders for ensuring that you have everything you need and avoiding feeling any extra pressure in the run up your flight.